matuzo/HTMHell/hell/adventcalendar/2023/8/index.md

 ## Semantics

-Following the trend, we started studying HTML 4 spec to learn the proper meaning of all those tags we’ve already known and many new ones we’ve never heard about.
+Following the trend, we started studying the HTML 4 spec to learn the proper meaning of all those tags we’ve already known and many new ones we’ve never heard about.
 Suddenly, we’ve discovered semantics in HTML, not just visual building blocks.

 - `<b>` and `<i>` weren’t cool anymore: the proper stress and emphasis could only be achieved with `<strong>` and `<em>`.
 - `<ul>` and `<ol>` weren’t only for bulleted/numbered lists in content anymore, but for all kinds of UI lists: menus, cards, icons.